tzumainn/enhancement-proposals/enhancements/bare-metal-fulfillment/README.md

 * As a tenant, I want to be able to view inventory details for my hosts.
 * As a tenant, I want to be able to connect to the serial console of my hosts.
 * As a tenant, I want to be able to perform basic power control (power on/power off/reset) of my hosts.
-* As a tenant, I want to be able to attach hosts to existing networks.
+* As a tenant, I want to be able to specify network attachments for a host when I first acquire it.
-* As a tenant, I want to be able to modify the network connectivity of my hosts by attaching or detaching networks.
+* As a tenant, I want to be able to modify the network attachments of a host that I have already acquired.
 * As a tenant, I want to be able to manage connectivity at the interface level in order to support hardware that may have both regular and high performance interfaces (for example, some hosts may have high-bandwidth connectivity for GPU workloads, and it may be necessary to attach specific networks to these interfaces).

 ### Goals